Design Thinking Model: DART

 How To Tackle “Wicked Problems” With Design Thinking?

 The peculiarity of Design Thinking resides in the way it helps you to look at the problem.
-It is not about regular, common problems with time-tested solutions, but the problems that can be tackled with design thinking.
-It is about exceedingly complex, “wicked” problems that defy traditional methods and approaches to addressing.
+It is not about regular, common problems with time-tested solutions, but the problems that can be tackled with Design Thinking.
+It is about exceedingly complex, “wicked” problems that defy traditional methods and approaches to address.

 When it comes to solving the most twisted problems around this globe, people turn to the actionable approach of Design Thinking.
-Design Thinking is the perfect blend of innovation, creativity, user-centricity, and ground-breaking solutions.
+By applying this methodology, organizations can effectively tackle wicked problems and drive meaningful change.

 What Is The SDTP Way Of Design Thinking?